About Design Week South Africa

 For decades, the incredible economic, educational, creative and cultural benefits of dedicated, city-wide, design weeks have been witnessed the world over, from Milan to Melbourne.
 A creative space where designers and makers can express themselves, the trade and public can engage with the local design sector, while the next generation of designers, artists and makers can be inspired to continue a legacy – in our case, the legacy of South African design.

-Through year-round activations and two city wide design weeks, we aim to boost the local creative economy with an approach that is industry-led, increasing the public’s knowledge; awareness and appreciation of design, while generating and collecting open-source data around local design sectors.
+Through year-round activations and two city wide design weeks, we aim to boost the local creative economy with an approach that is industry-led, increasing the public’s knowledge ; awareness and appreciation of design while generating and collecting open-source data around local design sectors.

-‘City design week, by building a creative platform and opportunities for interdisciplinary collaborations, is now recognised as one of the important mechanisms in the development of creative cities, in providing emerging strong support for the construction of innovative models that promote sustainable urban development.’ – Han, H. The Design Engins – Sustainable Development of City Design Weeks
+‘City design week, by building a creative platform and opportunities for interdisciplinary collaborations, is now recognised as one of the important mechanisms in the development of creative cities, in providing emerging strong support for the construction of innovative models that promote sustainable urban development.’

-Our mission is to create South Africa’s leading design platform that :
+Our mission is to create South Africa’s leading design platform that:

 • Celebrates design as a multi-disciplinary expression of creative thinking and making